Brian Cox – Por Que Precisamos Dos Exploradores

 and indeed it was an esoteric pursuit,

-e de fato foi uma busca esotérica,
+e de fato era uma busca esotérica,

 but the quantum theory quickly led